luigimassagallerano/JavaThreadContention/README.md

 + If the modality is <b>AVOID CONTENTION</b>, every Thread will avoid contention incrementing an int in a reserved array position.
-Only in the end, after the main Thread joins the other Threads, the final result will be build summing all the value of the array.
+Only in the end, after the main Thread joins the other Threads, the final result will be built summing all the value of the array.

 In the end the Test will print the result and the time it took to calculate it.